Who is Responsible for Littering from a Motor Vehicle?

 Consequences of Littering from Motor Vehicles

-Littering from motor vehicles is not just an act of negligence; it carries dire consequences that span both legal and environmental realms.
+Littering from motor vehicles is not just an act of negligence; it carries dire consequences across both legal and environmental realms.
 Let’s explore these impacts in detail.

-Legal Penalties of Who Is Responsible For Littering From A Motor Vehicle
+Legal Penalties: Who Is Responsible For Littering From A Motor Vehicle

 When you throw trash out of your car window, you’re not only making the road look ugly.
 However, you are also breaking the law.